Volunteering

 We also have a vast amount of training available to give you the knowledge, skills and ability to try something new if you want.
 For example, you can get your Food Hygiene certificate, First Aid training, and general Health & Wellbeing training.

-• WG13: a national award-winning social enterprise that was developed as an avenue into employment, creating a café/restaurant and venue space where we could offer commercial work experience in a supportive environment.
+- WG13: a national award-winning social enterprise that was developed as an avenue into employment, creating a café/restaurant and venue space in Kilmarnock where we could offer commercial work experience in a supportive environment.

-• Little Shop Big Stories: a social enterprises shop offering work experience for young people locally while selling every product from morning cup of coffee to personalised gifts and candles.
+- Little Shop @ WG13: a social enterprise gift shop, located in WG13, offering work experience for young people locally while selling every product from morning cup of coffee to personalised gifts and candles.
 These products also tackle a huge range of social and environmental issues, from homelessness and mental health to global food waste.
 Visit the Site

-• Grafix Print Studio: a social enterprise print shop offering creative training and work experience placements for East Ayrshire residents to build the confidence and improve their chances of gaining employment.
+- Grafix Design Studio & Print Shop: a social enterprise design studio and print shop, based at Belford Mill in Kilmarnock, offering creative training and work experience placements for East Ayrshire residents to build the confidence and improve their chances of gaining employment.

 You will be doing good for others and the community, which provides a natural sense of accomplishment.
 Your role as a volunteer can also give you a sense of pride and identity and we appreciate every one of the volunteers, as without volunteers and people like you we would be lost as a company and organisation.
 We also reward our volunteers with a ceremony and activities throughout the Volunteer Week (1st – 7th June starting 2023) where each volunteer will be thanked for their time and service.